albertosantini/conpa/README.md

 After cloning the project, install the dependencies and execute sql in `db` folder on Supabase instance.

-- `npm run watch` to automatically build the app in `public` folder
 - `npm run dev` to locally run the web server

 Notes